MiniEggz/compsoc-pygame/README.md

 * Can you create your own level and make sure the player doesn't get stuck anywhere?
 * Can you change the background colour?
 * Can you change the colour of the tiles used to create the level?
-* Can you change the sprite for the player?
+* Can you change the sprite image for the player?
 * Can you change the speed of the player?
 What is too high or too low?